IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 Below are the general steps to create a parameter for Java primitive operator:

-1. Determine how the parameter will control the behavior of the Java primitive operator.
-A parameter may toggle some behavior on and off.
-It can be a String that allows the end user to specify the location of some configuration file.
-It can refer to an attribute that the operator should act on when a tuple is received.
-To learn more about the different kinds of parameters and the supported SPL types, refer to this documentation: <a href="http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/api/com/ibm/streams/operator/model/Parameter.html" target="_blank">Parameter Annotation Javadoc</a>
-1. Based on the SPL type that the user needs to specify in the SPL code, define a matching private member in the Java class to store the parameter value.
+1. Create a private member variable for the parameter for your operator class.
 1. Create a setter method for setting the newly define private field.
 1. Annotate the setter method with the @Parameter annotation.
 You may configure the parameter name, description, and cardinality, etc using this annotation.
 The annotated setter method will be recognized by the Streams runtime as the method for initializing the parameter value.
 The setter method will be called **before** the `initialize` method is called.
+**Note:** The default name for a parameter is the portion of the setter method name after "set".
+For example, setReverseString defaults to an SPL parameter name of reverseString if the name property is not specified.
-1. Modify your operator logic to honor the parameter value.
+1. Modify your operator logic/code to honor the parameter value.

+To learn more about the different kinds of parameters and the supported SPL types, refer to this documentation: <a href="http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/api/com/ibm/streams/operator/model/Parameter.html" target="_blank">Parameter Annotation Javadoc</a>

 ### Example Parameter